javiercollao/landing-page-atr/README.md

 ### Credits

 This project was created by Javier Collao as part of a frontend development course.
 Some images used in the hero section was sourced by ATRs CEO Fabian Garnia.
+[You can see the demo here.](https://javiercollao.github.io/landing-page-atr/)

 ### License